-\textbf{\emph{Embodied~agent}} With the development of multi-modal techniques and virtual environments, the embodied agent is used to simulate real interactions with humans and their surroundings.
-The embodied question and answering (EQA) \cite{das2018embodied,das2018neural} and embodied vision recognition (EVR) \cite{yang2019embodied} are utilized to realize speech and visual interactions.
-Liu et al. \cite{liu2020spatiotemporal} propose a novel spatiotemporal attack for embodied agent.
-The agent finds the chessboard from different rooms to answer the question.
-At the same time, the attacker generates perturbations in the target 3D object of deceiving the agent (These local perturbations can be crafted as patches in the physical world).
-Results show that their method causes dramatically accuracy drop for question answering (40\% to 5\% on average) and visual recognition (89.91\% to 18.32\%).
+With the advancement of multi-modal techniques and virtual environments, embodied agents are employed to simulate real interactions with humans and their surroundings.
+Embodied Question Answering (EQA) \cite{das2018neural} and Embodied Vision Recognition (EVR) \cite{yang2019embodied} are utilized to enable speech and visual interactions.
+Liu et al. \cite{liu2020spatiotemporal} proposed a novel spatiotemporal attack on embodied agents.
+In this attack scenario, the agent locates a chessboard in various rooms to answer a question, while the attacker generates perturbations on the target 3D object to deceive the agent (these local perturbations can manifest as patches in the physical world).
+Results demonstrate that their method significantly reduces accuracy in question answering (from 40\% to 5\% on average) and visual recognition (from 89.91\% to 18.32\%).

-\subsection{Attack forms}
+\subsection{\textbf{Attack forms}}

-Before a physical attack is implemented, the adversarial example needs to be manufactured appropriately.
-Attackers often focus on whether a method is feasible in a real environment, including how to resist adverse environmental effects, facilitate manufacture, and prevent the adversarial pattern from being detected by the human eye.
-This section introduces attack forms mainly from adversarial patches, optical adversarial attacks, and 3D printed adversarial objects.
+Before implementing a physical attack, the adversarial example needs to be appropriately manufactured.
+Attackers often focus on the feasibility of a method in real environments, considering factors such as resistance to adverse environmental effects, ease of manufacture, and preventing the adversarial pattern from being detected by the human eye.
+This section introduces various forms of attacks, including adversarial patches, optical adversarial attacks, and 3D-printed adversarial objects.

-\subsubsection{Adversarial patches}
+\subsubsection{\textbf{Adversarial patches}}

-The adversarial patch is the most popular approach in the physical attack.
-Digital attacks generate perturbation in the whole image, which is impractical for implementing adversarial attacks in the real world, while patches only modify local pixels.
-It can be printed easily and can be pasted on the target directly.
-A mask is generally used to control the shape of the perturbed area.
-After the adversarial patch is optimized in the digital domain, the adversarial patch will be crafted and placed on the surface of the object.
+The adversarial patch is the most common approach in physical attacks.
+While digital attacks generate perturbations across the entire image, which is impractical for real-world implementation, adversarial patches only modify local pixels.
+These patches can be easily printed and directly applied to the target.
+A mask is typically use to control the shape of the perturbed area.
+Once the adversarial patch is optimized in the digital domain, it is crafted and placed on the surface of the object.
 Adversarial patches can be divided into meaningless patches and meaningful patches according to the context of the adversarial pattern.

-where I is the clean object, and $I(x+\delta)$ denotes the adversarial perturbations. $M$ is the mask, $M_{i,j}\in\{0,1\}^d$, where \textbf{1} is a unit matrix which has the same size as M. Adversarial patches can be divided into meaningless patches and meaningful patches according to the pattern in $I(x+\delta)$ (Fig.\ref{patch}).